BarryCarlyon/FS22_ExtraGears/README.md

 In the current game patch (1.2.0.0), Giants messed with how "Default Gears" works.
 As a result, the mod is completely broken!

+A patch for this is now in the queue!

 # FS22_ExtraGears

 FS22 allows you to bind gears to keybinds.